etsit/vim-dotfiles/README.md

 #### Installation of Plugins

-Update doc after installation with command
+Update doc after installation above (with command from Pathogen)
-(from Pathogen)
 ```
 :Helptags
 ```